internsathi/.github/profile/README.md

 # Your Sathi for Internships in Nepal

-## On a mission to provide 100+ internships in Nepal to freshers every month
+## On a mission to provide 5,00,000+ internships in Nepal to freshers every year.